DanCQ/Spinning-Galaxy/README.md

 <a href="https://spinning-galaxy.pages.dev/">Spinning Galaxy</a>

-Holding a mouse click down creates a warp effect.
+A click creates a warp effect, another click removes it.